Troy: Troy in legend

 The main literary work set at Troy is the Iliad, an Archaic-era epic poem which tells the story of the final year of the Trojan War.
 The Iliad portrays Troy as the capital of a rich and powerful kingdom.
 In the poem, the city appears to be a major regional power capable of summoning numerous allies to defend it.
 The city itself is described as sitting on a steep hill, protected by enormous sloping stone walls, rectangular towers, and massive gates whose wooden doors can be bolted shut.
+According to Dares Phrygius, there were 6 of such gates – the Antenorean, the Dardanian, the Ilian, the Scaean, the Thymbraean, and the Trojan.
 The city's streets are broad and well-planned.
 At the top of the hill is the Temple of Athena as well as King Priam's palace, an enormous structure with numerous rooms around an inner courtyard.

 In the Iliad, the Achaeans set up their camp near the mouth of the Scamander river, where they beached their ships.
 The city itself stood on a hill across the plain of Scamander, where much of the fighting takes place.

-Besides the Iliad, there are references to Troy in the other major work attributed to Homer, the Odyssey, as well as in other ancient Greek literature (such as Aeschylus's Oresteia).
+Besides the Iliad, there are references to Troy in the other major work attributed to Homer, the Odyssey, as well as in other ancient Greek literature, such as Aeschylus's Oresteia.
 The Homeric legend of Troy was elaborated by the Roman poet Virgil in his Aeneid.
 The fall of Troy with the story of the Trojan Horse and the sacrifice of Polyxena, Priam's youngest daughter, is the subject of a later Greek epic by Quintus Smyrnaeus ("Quintus of Smyrna").

 The Greeks and Romans took for a fact the historicity of the Trojan War and the identity of Homeric Troy with a site in Anatolia on a peninsula called the Troad (Biga Peninsula).
 Alexander the Great, for example, visited the site in 334 BC and there made sacrifices at tombs associated with the Homeric heroes Achilles and Patroclus.